How much money do you have in your Christmas savings fund?

 If you like making savings a game and challenging yourself, here are some ideas to get you started.

 These are great ways to save money for any goal.
-But if your focus is the holidays, this Christmas savings challenge printable is the perfect way to track your progress.
+But if your focus is the holidays, this Christmas savings tracker printable is the perfect way to track your progress.

 Find Some Extra Cash